 The Location!
 We are the Southernmost City in the continental USA, located closer to Cuba than to Miami.
 You can get to the island of Key West by boat, plane or car.
 Heck, some people have even walked or bicycled here, but that takes some real time and dedication.
 You don’t need to have a passport to visit this tropical Paradise if you are coming from the good old USA!
 And once you get here, you can put away your car keys; this two by four mile island is the perfect place for walking, biking, or using a scooter to get around.

 The Bars!
 I am not sure what the official number is, but I have heard that we have more bars per capita than anywhere else in the USA.
-From famous bars like the original Margaritaville, Sloppy Joe’s made famous by Ernest Hemingway, and the Hog’s Breathe, to little hole in the wall places to grab a drink, you will find no shortage of alcohol on out little island.
+From famous bars like the original Margaritaville, Sloppy Joe’s Bar made famous by Ernest Hemingway, and the Hog’s Breath Saloon, to little hole in the wall places to grab a drink, you will find no shortage of alcohol on our little island.
 So, grab cold one and relax.

 - The Restaurants!
-I am a foodie, hence all of my restaurant reviews on this blog.
-So I love that even though this island is small, there are always options on places to eat.
+I am a foodie, hence all of my Viagra prices walmart pharmacy on this blog.
+So I love that even though this island is small, there are numerous options for places to eat.
 From comfortable favorites to upscale options and everything in between.
 Choose from American, French, Italian, Chinese, Japanese, Peruvian, Cuban, Columbian; the list goes on!

 The Events!
-The number of events that Key West plays host to is simply mind boggling to me.
+The number of Effexor start up side effects that Key West plays host to is simply mind boggling to me.
 Fishing tournaments, marathons and triathlons, concerts and plays, festivals, air shows, boat races, sporting events and more!
 There is always something to do and see on this little island!

 - The Wildlife!
 Of course there are many things to see on and around the water such as fish, manatees, dolphins, and turtles.
 But we also have some wonderful birding in Key West.
 And I don’t mean the chickens that are running around the island.
 I mean great white herons, egrets, white-crowned pigeons, black-whiskered vireos, kingbirds, scissor-tailed flycatchers, spring warblers, sooty turns, pelicans, cormorants, frigatebirds, short-eared owls, and red-legged honeycreepers.
 You can visit many places around the island to try and get peak at some of these rare birds.
 And make sure to visit the Audubon House and gardens on Whitehead Street too!